 Status Message Install a new lamp for optimal performance.
-If the projector is normally run with Economic selected (See "Setting Lamp Mode as Economic" on page 51), you may continue to operate the projector until the next hour lamp warning appears.
-Notice Order Replacement Lamp A new lamp should be fitted to avoid the inconvenience when the projector runs out of lamp time.
-Notice Replace Lamp Soon Lamp >Hours It is strongly recommended that you replace the lamp at this age.
+If the projector is normally run with Economic selected (See "Setting Lamp Mode as Economic" on page 48), you may continue to operate the projector until the next lamp warning appears.
+Order Replacement Lamp Lamp > Hours OK A new lamp should be fitted to avoid the inconvenience when the projector runs out of lamp time.
+Replace Lamp soon Lamp > Hours OK It is strongly recommended that you replace the lamp at this age.
 The lamp is a consumable item.
 The lamp brightness diminishes with use.
 This is normal lamp behavior.
 You can replace the lamp whenever you notice that the brightness level has significantly diminished.
 If the lamp is not replaced beforehand, it must be replaced when you see this message.
-Notice Replace Lamp Now Lamp > Hours Lamp usage time exceeded OK The lamp MUST be replaced before the projector will operate normally.
-Notice Lamp usage time exceeded Replace lamp (refer to User Manual) Then reset lamp timer OK
+Replace Lamp Now Lamp > Hours Lamp usage time exceeded The lamp MUST be replaced before the projector will operate normally.
+Notice Out of Lamp Usage Time Replace lamp (refer to User Manual) Then reset lamp timer OK